jonng1000/ml_plant/README.md

 Complete directory is stored in my lab's Google Drive, this repo only has the directory structure, .py and readme files.

 Contains a nested repo, raincloudplots, which is not synced with github as it does not allow for syncing of nested github repos

+The ml_plant_cn repo is the chuck norris (cn) workstation backup, but main phd info is here